Bandage (film)

-Bandage (バンデイジ, bandeiji), stylized as BANDAGE, is a 2010 Japanese independent film directed by Takeshi Kobayashi.
-It was written and produced by Shunji Iwai.
-Based on the original novel Good Dreams (グッドドリームズ, guddodorīmuzu) by Chika Kan, Iwai adapted it and renamed it Bandage.
+Bandage (バンデイジ, bandeiji), stylized as BANDAGE, is a 2010 Japanese independent film directed by Takeshi Kobayashi, who also served as the editor, producer and composer and written and produced by Shunji Iwai.
+Based on the original novel Good Dreams (グッドドリームズ, guddodorīmuzu) by Chika Kan, Iwai adapted it along with Kan and renamed it Bandage.

 The movie title has actually two meanings, a literal one, which is a play on the words "Band Age", because the story takes place in Japan's early 1990s, the boom of indie rock bands.
 And a figurative one, in which a certain character uses music as a "bandage" to heal the feeling of worthlessness.

 Plot

-Back in the 1990s, way before the manufactured pop acts we now see on TV, there was a flood of indie rock bands that were televised during talent contests that guaranteed instant fame.
+Back in the 1990s, far before the manufactured pop acts that are now seen on TV, there was a flood of indie rock bands that were televised during talent contests that guaranteed instant fame.
 Amongst that band boom, a group of young musicians managed to dominate the music scene, a band that shone brightest for a brief moment in time.

 Between popularity and talent, they go through various trials and lineup changes in the process.
 As Lands begins to climb the ladder towards major stardom, tensions within the band rise, they clash with the dark side of music industry, greed and discord surfaces, inevitable frictions emerge, and unrequited love strains their friendship, threatening to pull their bonds apart.
 These ups and downs are shown from the perspective of Asako, a high school girl who becomes the band's manager through an unexpected coincidence.